brobdingrag/paul/README.md

 ## [Kefitzat haderech](https://en.wikipedia.org/wiki/Kefitzat_haderech)

+> "These experiments began near the end of the nineteenth century and still continue; there are now more than 100 generations of selection.
+Remarkably, selection for high oil content and similarly, but less strikingly, selection for high protein, continue to make progress.
+There seems to be no diminishing of selectable variance in the population.
+The effect of selection is enormous: the difference in oil content between the high and low selected strains is some 32 times the original standard deviation.
+This is all the more remarkable, in that only 12 years were selected each generation.
+Since the original variance was not large, this experiment dramatically illustrates the ability of Mendelian populations to contain hidden variability that, when brought out, goes far beyond the existing limits."
+> — Crow, 2010

 This is a repository for the code and images relating to a simulation I have been working on.
 This simulation can be easily reproduced since all data and tools utilized are publicly available.